dendronhq/dendron-docs/vault/dev.process.close-loop.md

 ## For Breaking Changes or Larger Structural Changes / Refactors

-1. Make any relevant changes in this Dendron Docs vault
+1. Make any relevant changes in the Dendron Docs vault
 1. Announce the changes in the Discord dev channel.

 Some examples may include